My typical VM configuration

 Use git to manage configuration files and scripts

-is very useful for managing the history of
+At system level, git is very useful for managing the history of

 configurations files and system scripts.
 I like to have a notification